Photo Source:

 ![]() |

-Hundreds of years ago, the Wolof conquered many tribes in the northwestern Senegal area.
+Hundreds of years ago the Wolof conquered many tribes in the northwestern Senegal area.
 By the end of the 1300s, the Wolof had grown into a large empire of separate, self-governing states.
 By the 1500s, the empire had split into four major Wolof kingdoms.

 Traditionally the Wolof were divided into three classes: the freeborn, those born into slavery, and the artisans.
 The freeborn class ranged from high-ranking noblemen to common peasant farmers.
-The slave class was made up of the Wolof whose parents were slaves.
+The slave class was made up of the Wolof, whose parents were slaves.
 They were born into slavery and continued to serve their parent's masters.
 Finally, the artisans were considered a low class in Wolof society.
 This group included blacksmiths, leather workers, and musicians.
 Intermarriage among the three classes was a very rare occurrence.

-The main cash crop for the peasants is peanuts.
-Huge sacks of them are sold to traders, and the earnings are used to provide new clothes, household utensils, blankets, and tobacco.
-Okra, peppers, beans, and tomatoes are also planted in gardens around their houses.
+While many of the Wolof have settled in cities and work as merchants, teachers, or government officials, most still live in rural areas and work as farmers.
+The main cash crop for Wolof farmers is peanuts.
+Huge sacks of them are sold to traders, and the earnings are used to provide new clothes, household utensils, blankets and tobacco.
+They grow okra, peppers, beans and tomatoes in gardens around their houses.
+Wolof do not like change and are content with the same daily meals.
 Their basic dietary crops include sorghum and millet.
-For breakfast, grains are prepared as thick porridge.
-In the evening, grains are prepared as a steaming dish covered with either peanut and tomato sauce or meat and bean sauce.
-Wolof generally do not like change and are content with the same daily meals.
+For breakfast, they make a porridge out of grains.
+A typical evening meal would be grains covered with either peanut and tomato sauce or meat and bean sauce.

 A typical Wolof village consists of several hundred people living in compounds that are grouped around a central village square.
 The compounds contain houses made of mud or reeds.
 Fences are built just inside the compound entrances to block the view of strangers.
 Public events, such as dancing and wrestling, take place in the village square.
 A platform used for public meetings is usually located in the center of the square, and a mosque is located on the square's east side.